-1970s, activism, anti-racism, archive, archives, art, austerity, award, battle of lewisham, books, camerawork, camerawork magazine, catalogues, collectives, community, community photography, cotton industry, daniel meadows, design, documentary, east london, ebay, exhibition, film, filmmaking, format19, four corners, half moon gallery, halfmoon photography workshop, heritage, housing, industrial decline, inner cities, interview, interviews
+1970s, activism, anti-racism, archive, archives, art, austerity, award, battle of lewisham, books, brick lane, camerawork, camerawork magazine, catalogues, central saint martins, collaboration, collectives, community, community photography, cotton industry, daniel meadows, derek smith, design, documentary, east london, ebay, exhibition, film, filmmaking, format19, four corners, half moon gallery, halfmoon photography workshop, heritage, heritage lottery

 On 13 August 1977, the far-right National Front attempted to march from New Cross to Lewisham, leading to a violent confrontation with counter demonstrators and the police.

 Remembered today as the Battle of Lewisham, it was the first time that the National Front were prevented from marching, and the first time that riot shields were deployed by UK police.

 Camerawork founder-member Paul Trevor was one of the many photographers present that day.
 The events, and how they were documented, became the focus of the first special issue of the magazine.
 We spoke to Paul about how it came to be.

 Sat, July 21, 2018